duckdb/duckdb-web/docs/sql/statements/select.md

 SELECT * FROM tbl ORDER BY i DESC LIMIT 3;
 -- join two tables together using the USING clause SELECT * FROM t1 JOIN t2 USING(a, b);
+-- use column indexes to select the first and third column from the table "tbl" SELECT #1, #3 FROM tbl;
 ```

 ### Syntax